 We do not believe however, that the growth of NPA voters or a move to open primaries will necessarily decrease partisanship or ideological conflict.

-So, the truth is, while it’s too early to make judgements about the political environment in 2020, the Florida Chamber will continue to put the long-term ahead of the short-term to help lead Florida in the right direction and secure Florida’s future.
+So, the truth is, while it’s too early to make predictions about the political outcomes in 2020, the Florida Chamber will continue to put the long-term ahead of the short-term to help lead Florida in the right direction and secure Florida’s future.